 P - Pull the pin and grip the extinguisher with the nozzle pointing away from you.

 A - Aim low at the centre of the fire.

 S - Squeeze the lever gradually and evenly to release the extinguishing agent.
 (When the agent first hits the fire, the fire may temporarily flare up.
 This should be normal).

 S - Sweep the nozzle from side to side, moving cautiously toward the fire.
 Keep the extinguisher aimed at the centre of the fire.

-Keep in mind that fire extinguishers are only one element of an entire fire survival plan.
+Keep in mind that commercial fire extinguishers are only one element of an entire fire survival plan.
 Only use your extinguisher after making sure: